joelengt/tabi/readme.md

     ``
         npm run build-css
     ``
-    * You can compress directly with
+    * You can compress the css on public directly with

     ``
         npm run compress-css